-The Kern Fan Groundwater Storage Project for all three potential canal alignments, at the appraisal level of design, is projected to be economically feasible, because the estimated annual benefits exceed the estimated annual costs, resulting in positive net benefits of \$5.03 million annually, and a benefit cost ratio of greater than or equal to 1.35.
+The Kern Fan Groundwater Storage Project for all three potential canal alignments, at the 30% feasibility study level of design, is projected to be economically feasible, because the estimated annual benefits exceed the estimated annual costs, resulting in positive net benefits greater than or equal to \$5.0 million annually, and a benefit cost ratio of greater than or equal to 1.48.
 The Kern Fan Groundwater Storage Project has the highest net benefits of the alternatives evaluated in the Feasibility Report and is the only alternative with positive net benefits.